argshook/argshook.github.io/Posts/search-replace-everywhere-with-vim-and-ag.md

 this".

-well, yes, it does. but does your sublime have occasional ascii artifacts and doesn't scrolls really slow?
+well, yes, it does. but does your sublime have occasional ascii artifacts and scrolls really slow?

 didn't think so.